 Well… let’s talk about that.

-Please note that since I originally wrote this, I discovered that his videos regularly twist the scriptures for attention.
-So… this is apparently not new.
-Please, I beg you, do NOT put weight on what this man says.
-Do your own research.
-Check with the SCRIPTURES, and ACTUAL RELIABLE SOURCES who stand on a foundation of BIBLICAL TRUTH, not attention-seeking nonsense.
+Please note that since I originally wrote this, I discovered that his videos regularly twist the scriptures.
+So, whether this is intentional or not, please do your own research.
+Check with the scriptures and reliable sources who stand on a foundation of BIBLICAL TRUTH, not personal beliefs.
 His claim to faith is apparently through a near death experience – which is a totally valid beginning to a relationship with Christ.
 That’s amazing.
-But it is not an excuse to act cocky and pretend he’s an expert.
+But it is not an excuse to act cocky and pretend he has all the answers.
 Ok thanks for coming to my Ted Talk we can move on to my response now 🙂

 Also yes, the featured pic for this post is a square of strawberry shortcake.
 Do with that what you will, I do not care.